zhuan-ning/zhuan-ning.github.io/_pages/publications.md

 author_profile: true
 ---

+You can also find a list of my latest papers on [my INSPIRE-HEP profile](https://inspirehep.net/authors/2623730).

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}